Hirooki Goto: Bishamon (2020–2024)

-In March, Goto competed in the New Japan Cup, defeating Yuji Nagata and Dick Togo, before being defeated by Cima in the third round.
-At Hyper Battle, Goto and Yoshi-Hashi lost the IWGP Tag Team Championships to United Empire's Jeff Cobb and Great-O-Khan.
+In March 2022, Goto competed in the New Japan Cup, defeating Yuji Nagata and Dick Togo, before being defeated by Cima in the third round.
+At Hyper Battle, Goto and Yoshi-Hashi, now going by the tag- team name Bishamon, lost the IWGP Tag Team Championships to United Empire's Jeff Cobb and Great-O-Khan.
 At Dominion 6.12 in Osaka-jo Hall, Goto competed in an AEW Interim World Championship eliminator match for a chance to face Jon Moxley for the title at Forbidden Door, a co-produced show between NJPW and American wrestling company All Elite Wrestling.
 At the event, Goto was defeated by Hiroshi Tanahashi.
 Instead at the show, Goto and Yoshi-Hashi competed in the opening match on the Buy-In, defeating Q. T. Marshall and Aaron Solo.
 This win lead to the pair getting an AEW World Tag Team Championship eliminator match on AEW Rampage, making their AEW debuts against current champions The Young Bucks, which they lost.
-In June, Goto was announced to be competing in the G1 Climax 32 tournament in July, as apart of the C Block.
-Goto finished the tournament with a total of 6 points, failing to advance to the semi-finals.
+In June, Goto was announced to be competing in the G1 Climax 32 tournament in July, as a part of the C Block.
+Prior to the beginning of the tournament, Goto teamed with Yoshi-Hashi and Yoh to win the Never Openweight 6-man tag-team championships in a Wrestle Kingdom rematch.
+Goto finished his G1 campaign with a total of 6 points, failing to advance to the semi-finals.

+In September 2022 at Burning Spirit, Goto, Yoshi-Hashi and Yoh, lost the 6-man tag-team championships back to House of Torture.
+The month after this, Goto competed in a tournament to crown the inaugural NJPW World Television Champion, but was defeated by Kenta in the first round.
+In November, Bishamon competed in the World Tag League, finishing joint-top of the block and thus advancing to the finals.
+In the finals, Bishamon defeated Aussie Open (Kyle Fletcher and Mark Davis) to win the tournament for a second year in a row.
+On January 4 2023, at Wrestle Kingdom 17, the duo defeated FTR to win the IWGP Tag Team Championship for the second time as a tag-team.